dghosef/dghosef.github.io/index.md

 title: Home
 ---
 ## Hi all
-Joseph Tan here.
+Joe here.
 I enjoy making computers do stuff, playing the piano and guitar, all things soccer, and messing around with my [two wonderful sausage dogs](dogs.jpg).
-I'm currently studying computer science at Stanford University where I also TA CS106A and CS106B.
+I'm currently studying computer science at Stanford University where I also TA CS106A, CS106B, and CS140E.

 ## Open Source & Research Contributions